Kyariko/Schizo_Importer/README.md

 In the group you just created, rename all items like this:

--"BrakeLights" for breaklights
+-"BrakeLights" for breaklights (Optional)

--"Windows" for windows
+-"Windows" for windows (required)

--"Interior1" for the main interior
+-"Interior1" for the main interior (Required)

--"Interior2" if you have a second interior color
+-"Interior2" if you have a second interior color (Optional)

--"Body1" for the main body
+-"Body1" for the main body (required)

--"Body2" for the second body
+-"Body2" for the second body (optional)

--"BrakeLights2" if your car has reverse lights
+-"BrakeLights2" if your car has reverse lights (optional)

--"Carbon" if your car has carbon parts
+-"Carbon" if your car has carbon parts (optional)

--"SteeringWheel" for the steeringwheel
+-"SteeringWheel" for the steering wheel (required)

--"Seat" for seat
+-"Seat" for seat (Required)

 everything else in your car you didn't saw above is optional and can be renamed in anyway you want